LedgerHQ/ragger/doc/tutorial_screen.rst

    First of all, the buttons may be at the same place, but they don't carry the same purpose, and it is a good idea to reflect that on the code.

-   Second, if in a future version the Flex/Stax design changes and one of these button moves somewhere else on the screen's footer, **the layouts will be updated accordingly** in ``Ragger``, and the ``CancelFooter`` or ``ExitFooter`` will still be valid, hence all code using this class remains valid too.
+   Second, if in a future version the devices design changes and one of these button moves somewhere else on the screen's footer, **the layouts will be updated accordingly** in ``Ragger``, and the ``CancelFooter`` or ``ExitFooter`` will still be valid, hence all code using this class remains valid too.